viktorbenei/steplib/README.md

 * in the description try to explain how the step should work and provide as much useful information as you can (for example if you request a service integration step you could include a link to the official developer docs site)

-## V1 roadmap

-* step variations (Xcode build - common code, pre-configured variations)
-* question: extend the step.yml format with license information?
-So it can be presented on the StepLib and other collection websites?
-* read-only inputs, default input values
-  * step's responsibility or workflow/step-host-service's?
-* Steplib: Data encryption policy/guideline
-* Steplib: open(source) policy - why only public github repos are accepted at the moment
-* clean up existing/initial steps: do not depend on Bitrise's VM setup
-* CLI
-* minimal descriptions (StepLib website pages):
-  * what is a step (intro and link to docs)
-  * how to install the cli and run your first workflow - check vagrant!
-* Step Icon URL

 ## Contributing: how to add your own Step or update a Step Version

 1. Fork it